UT Prosim, that I may serve.

 Student wellbeing underpins all we do at Wenona, which is why we place such strong emphasis on Pastoral Care.
 We take a holistic view of our girls’ development, nurturing each one and monitoring their personal progress from Kindergarten to Year 12 as they develop resilience, self-confidence, grace, compassion, kindness, a sense of humour and a capacity for adventure.

-Formal Pastoral Care is delivered by Junior School classroom teachers and Middle School and Senior College Pastoral Care teachers, plus Year Coordinators and Heads of School.
+Formal Pastoral Care is delivered by Junior School classroom teachers, Middle School, Upper School and Senior College Connect teachers, plus Year Coordinators and Heads of School.
 Across the School we encourage reflective practices and make time to share stories, mark achievements, express gratitude and celebrate.

 Leadership opportunities, outdoor education, community connections, service learning initiatives and the vertical School House structure are designed to help each girl discover her best self and shape her sense of purpose so she can, in turn, help shape the world.